break-stuff/clarion/docs/framework/documentation/variables.md

 # Variables

-Variables are one of the core pieces of your project.
+Variables (sometimes called _design tokens_) are one of the core pieces of your project.
 They help bring consistency and organization to your application.
 You can find your variables file at the root of the `00_Abstracts` directory.
 If you have values that you use regularly throughout our site or application, it is highly recommended that you add them here to maximize their reuse and minimize maintenance time.

 ## Fonts